blacksunfilms/digitlaframeworks-summer2019/assignment1.md

 Using the most recent data set at the Centers for Disease Control and Prevention, I will look at the rate of suicides per capita in each state.
 Through my reporting, I will examine why certain states have higher suicide rates than others.

 I will combine a text story with bar charts and a map.
-I will limit my findings to the ten states with highest suicide rates, and interview experts and stakeholders in those states to back up my data analysis.
+I will limit my findings to the ten states with the highest suicide rates, and interview experts and stakeholders in those states to back up my data analysis.

 2. *DC CRIME DATA*